putyourlightson/craft-blitz/README.md

 ## Usage

 When caching is enabled and a URI on the site is visited that matches an included URI pattern, Blitz will serve a static cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
 Excluded URI patterns will override any matching included URI patterns.

 Using a [server rewrite](#server-rewrite) (see below) will avoid unnecessary PHP processing and will increase performance even more.

+Blitz is compatible with live preview.
+It will detect when it is being used and will not cache its output or display cached file content (provided the server rewrite, if used, checks for GET requests only).
 <p><img src="docs/images/settings-1.0.0.png"></p>

 ## Cache Breaking